segmentio/segment-docs/src/connections/storage/catalog/redshift/index.md

 VPCs keep servers inaccessible to traffic from the internet.
 With VPC, you're able to designate specific web servers access to your servers.
 In this case, you will be whitelisting the [Segment IPs](/docs/connections/storage/warehouses/faq#which-ips-should-i-whitelist) to write to your data warehouse.

 ### SSL/TLS
-Always require SSL/TLS and make sure your data warehouse can only accept secure connections.
+Always require SSL/TLS and make sure your data warehouse accepts only secure connections.
 Segment only connects to your data warehouse using SSL/TLS.

 ## Best practices